remirror/remirror/packages/prosemirror-suggest/readme.md

   createCommand: ({ match, view }) => {
     return (emoji, skinVariation) => {
       if (!emoji) {
-        throw new Error('An emoji is required when calling the emoji suggestions command');
+        throw new Error('An emoji is required when calling the emoji suggesters command');
       }

       const tr = view.state.tr;